christian-schw/kubernetes-final-project/README.md

 ## Information about the Project
 ### General
 - Client: Myself
-- Project Goal: Build and deploy an application to Kubernetes, then understand and create ConfigMaps, DaemonSets, Kubernetes Services, Secrets, and further explore Volumes & Persistent Volume Claims.
+- Project Goal: Build and deploy an application to Kubernetes.
+Gain a deeper understanding of Autoscaling (Horizontal Pod Autoscaler) and Rolling Updates + Rollbacks.
 - Number of Project Participants: 1 (Cloned repository of IBM.
 Developed the rest on my own)
 - Time Period: November, 2024
 - Industry / Area: DevOps
 - Role: Developer
 - Languages: English
 - Result: Application successfully built and deployed.
-Improved understanding of several objects in Kubernetes.
+Improved understanding of Autoscaling, Rolling Updates and Rollbacks.
 <br>

 ### Tech Stack